stevenbachimont/portfolio1/README.md

-# Portfolio Steven BACHIMONT
+# Portfolio1 Steven BACHIMONT

 ## Description

-This is my portfolio, it is a website which presents my work and my skills.
+This is my 1st portfolio, it is a website which presents my work and my skills.
 It is composed of a home page, a portfolio page, a contact page and an about page.
 The website is responsive and adapts to all screen sizes.

 ## Installation